netgroup/kubernetes-playground/README.md

 Vagrant needs to know that you want to use libvirt and not default VirtualBox, then you can use the option `--provider=libvirt`.

+#### Select a kubernetes networking plugin (CNI)

+The networking plugin is configured by setting `ansible.group_vars.all.kubernetes_network_plugin` inside `env.yaml`.
+The currenlty allowed plugins are `weavenet`, `calico` and `flannel`.
+It is also possible to use `no-cni-plugin`.
+In this case, only the basic configuration of kubernetes will be executed on the master node (no plugin will be configured), while in the minion node no command to join the kubernetes cluster will be executed.

 #### Show verbose output of Ansible operations

 Set `conf.additional_ansible_arguments` to `"-vv"` inside `env.yaml` to configure